Tyler Holton: Arizona Diamondbacks

 The Arizona Diamondbacks selected Holton in the ninth round of the 2018 MLB draft, and he signed with Arizona.
-He made his professional debut in 2019, appearing in 13 games for the rookie-level AZL Diamondbacks and the Low-A Hillsboro Hops, where he logged a 2.39 ERA across 37.2 innings pitched.
+He made his professional debut in 2019, appearing in 13 games for the rookie-level AZL Diamondbacks and the Low-A Hillsboro Hops, where he logged a 2.39 earned run average (ERA) across 37.2 innings pitched.
 Holton did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Holton split the 2021 season between the Double-A Amarillo Sod Poodles and the Triple-A Reno Aces, but struggled to a 6.72 ERA with 78 strikeouts in 64.1 innings pitched across 26 appearances.
 He was assigned to Triple-A Reno to begin the 2022 season.

 On April 28, 2022, the Diamondbacks selected Holton's contract and promoted him to the major leagues for the first time.
 He made his MLB debut that night, tossing a scoreless inning of relief against the St. Louis Cardinals.
 He made 10 appearances for Arizona in his rookie campaign, logging a 3.00 ERA with six strikeouts in nine innings pitched.

 On February 15, 2023, Holton was designated for assignment by the Diamondbacks following the signing of Andrew Chafin.

 Detroit Tigers

 On February 17, 2023, Holton was claimed off waivers by the Detroit Tigers.
 Holton started the season being assigned to Triple-A Toledo Mud Hens.
 He was called up from Toledo on April 15, 2023.
 He finished his rookie season with a 3–2 record, 2.11 ERA.
 0.867 WHIP, and a 4.11 strikeout-to-walk ratio in 85 1/3 innings.

 In 2024, Holton filled multiple roles for the Tigers, from opener to middle relief to occasional closer.
 For the season, he went 7–2 and posted a 2.19 ERA with a stellar 0.78 WHIP.
 He struck out 77 batters in 94 1/3 innings pitched, and was 8-for-8 in save opportunities.
-In recognition of his central role to the Tigers' "pitching chaos" strategy, Holton received one tenth place MVP vote from sportswriter Mike Wilner of the Toronto Star.
+In recognition of his central role to Tiger manager A. J. Hinch's "pitching chaos" strategy, Holton received a tenth-place MVP vote from sportswriter Mike Wilner of the Toronto Star.
+Holton was awarded the Detroit Tigers rookie of the year award by the Detroit Sports Media organization.

 Holton again served in middle relief and as an occasional opener in 2025.
 He posted a 6–5 record with a 3.66 ERA, 1.042 WHIP, and 64 strikeouts in 78 2/3 innings.

+On January 6, 2026, the Tigers and Holton agreed on a one-year, $1.575 million contract, avoiding arbitration.